Rosanna Pansino

-Rosanna Jeanne Reardon (born June 8, 1985), known professionally as Rosanna Pansino, is an American YouTuber, baker, actress, author, businesswoman, singer, and podcast hostess.
+Rosanna Jeanne Reardon (born June 8, 1985), known professionally as Rosanna Pansino, is an American YouTuber, businesswoman, and television personality.
 She is known for hosting her baking series Nerdy Nummies on YouTube (2011–present).
-She has written two cookbooks and released a baking line based on the show.
-She has won a Shorty Award and five Streamy Award nominations for Nerdy Nummies.
-She was listed first on Forbes Top Influencers: Food list in 2017.
+She has written two cookbooks and released homeware lines based on the show.
+She has won a Shorty Award and been nominated for five Streamy Awards for Nerdy Nummies.
+She was listed first on Forbes Top Influencers: Food in 2017.

-Early in her career, Pansino appeared in minor television roles and the reality series Scream Queens (2010); she later went on to star in the YouTube Premium series Escape the Night (2018–2019) and host the HBO Max series Baketopia (2021).
+Early on in her career, Pansino appeared in minor television roles and the reality series Scream Queens (2010); she later went on to star in the YouTube Premium series Escape the Night (2018–2019) and host the HBO Max series Baketopia (2021).
 She independently released her debut single "Perfect Together" in 2015.

 Early life

-Rosanna Jeanne Reardon was born on June 8, 1985 in Seattle, Washington, where she was raised alongside her younger sister Molly Lu.
+Rosanna Jeanne Reardon was born on June 8, 1985, in Seattle, Washington, where she was raised alongside her younger sister Molly Lu.
 She is of Italian, Croatian, German, and Irish ancestry.
 She was baptized Catholic.
-Throughout her childhood, she was known by friends and family as a "nerdy", "awkward" kid, and in school struggled with dyslexia and ADHD.
-She originally wanted to become an actress, and after attending Pacific Lutheran University, she moved to Los Angeles to pursue acting.
-Prior to her YouTube career, Pansino has worked as a teacher and as a Methodist church secretary.
+Throughout her childhood, she was known by friends and family as a "nerdy", "awkward" kid, and she struggled with dyslexia and ADHD in school.
+She originally wanted to become an actress, and after attending West Seattle High School and Pacific Lutheran University, she moved to Los Angeles to pursue acting.
+Prior to her YouTube career, Pansino worked as a teacher in China and as a Methodist church secretary.

 Pansino's interest in cooking was inspired by her father and grandmother, and she stated in 2014 that "...baking has always been a hobby of mine.
 I have always loved being creative with my food and making themed sweets for my friends."